 Actress Joan Collins has told the Daily Mail about her early experiences in Hollywood, and how Marilyn warned her about sexual harassment.
-It’s not a new story – Joan has told it many times, including in her autobiography – but in light of recent allegations, it makes for an interesting read.
+It’s not a new story, but in light of recent allegations, it makes for an interesting read.
+Interestingly, she recalled the meeting in her 1978 autobiography, Past Imperfect, but the ‘wolves’ story only appeared in Second Act, almost twenty years later.
 (Another star from Marilyn’s era, Rita Moreno, has also spoken out about how Fox executives preyed on young women.)

 “Shortly after arriving in Hollywood aged 21, under contract to 20th Century Fox, I attended a party at Gene Kelly’s house.
 The star of An American In Paris and Singin’ In The Rain hosted a weekly gathering for an eclectic group of movie industry power-brokers, A-list actors and actresses, intellectuals and his friends.
 It was where I first met Marilyn Monroe.